Jim Mertens

 James Frederick Mertens' is an American former professional football player who was a tight end for one season with the Miami Dolphins of the American Football League (AFL) in 1969.
 He played college football for the Fairmont State Fighting Falcons.
 Mertens was selected by the Dolphins in the 1969 NFL/AFL draft, and was also chosen by the Cincinnati Reds in the 1969 Major League Baseball draft.
 After his football career, he became a high school teacher in the Hollywood, Florida area.

 Early life

 Mertens was born in Cumberland, Maryland, in 1947.

 Football

-Before being selected by the Miami Dolphins in 1969, Mertens attended college in West Virginia, where he was Fairmont State University's 1968 Football Team lead scorer, with 29 receptions for 509 yards and 54 points.
+Before being selected 245th overall in the tenthround by the Miami Dolphins in 1969, Mertens attended college in West Virginia, where he was Fairmont State University's 1968 Football Team lead scorer, with 29 receptions for 509 yards and 54 points.
 He was a letterman for four years and a leading pass receiver on the School's NAIA Bowl Team.

 Baseball

 Mertens was a leading hitter on Fairmont State's College Baseball Team.